tuub/kitodo-mediaserver/doc/Configuration-file.md

-The Mediaserver provides two configuration files - *default.yml* and *local.yml*. *default.yml* provides default values and should not be modified.
-In the *local.yml* you can set your configuration.
+The Mediaserver uses multiple configuration files.
+Only *defaul.yml* is provided by the Mediaserver itself.
+It contains default values and should not be modified.
+In the optional *local.yml* you can set your configuration.
+And in the optional *secrets.yml* you can save usernames, passwords and other secret tokens that should not be stored in Git.

-The configuration file is in [YAML](https://en.wikipedia.org/wiki/YAML) format.
+The configuration files are in [YAML](https://en.wikipedia.org/wiki/YAML) format.

 ## Database configuration